marksherriff/uvacs-advising/bacs.md

 # BACS Information
 {: .no_toc }

+Site Last Updated: {{ site.time | date: '%A, %B %d, %Y' }}

 1. TOC
 {:toc}

 ## Undergraduate Record

+{: .note }
-*The information contained on this website is for informational purposes only.
+The information contained on this website is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.
-These publications may be found [here](http://records.ureg.virginia.edu/index.php).*
+These publications may be found [here](http://records.ureg.virginia.edu/index.php).

 Official descriptions for the BACS degree program in the Undergraduate Record: